This Monday, April 7, 2025

 Find on this occasion, the entire speech of Jacques Fredj, director of the Shoah Memorial:

-We are gathered today to commemorate an absolute crime: the genocide perpetrated against the Tutsi in Rwanda in 1994.
+We are here today to commemorate an absolute crime: the genocide against the Tutsi in Rwanda in 1994.
 Thirty-one years ago, in the space of a hundred days, more than a million men, women and children were exterminated.
 Murdered not for what they had done, but for what they were.

 Genocide is always the result of a racial ideology that constructs an enemy, justifies its persecution and prepares for its extermination.
 Before the massacres, there is therefore propaganda.